KDE/documentation-docs-kdenlive-org/cutting_and_assembling/guides.rst

 .. figure:: /images/guides_view_2508.webp

-:menuselection:`View --> Markers` opens the markers window were you can manage your markers.
+:menuselection:`View --> Markers` opens the markers window where you can manage your markers.

 :1: Shows the selected object: Clip-Name, Sequence-Name